|

 wacky ideas like putting a chemical coating on the radiator matrix.

-They claimed left the air behind a Rolvo
+They claimed left the air behind a Rolvo cleaner than the incoming

-cleaner than the incoming air, but the boffins forgot
+air, but the boffins forgot about

-baked onto the wonder coating, so the suggestion box was now empty.
+onto the wonder coating, so the suggestion box was now empty.

-One dank and dark winter’s day, Kev the
+One dank and dark winter’s day, Kev the senior

-senior Rolvo tea boy had returned from the cash and
+Rolvo tea boy had returned from the cash and carry with new stocks of using

-off the headlights.
+to turn off the headlights.

 Gustav spotted this and was enraged.

-He shouted “you wonker - with a flat battery
+He shouted “you wonker - with a flat battery a man can die in Sweden!

-a man can die in Sweden! - I’ll make you push it 10 times round ze factory!”
+- I’ll make you push it 10 times round ze factory!”

-promotion retorted “hey Boss vy do ve not make ze eadlights on fully bright
+But Kev, a bright spark, with his eye on promotion retorted “hey Boss vy do ve not make ze eadlights on

-all ze time.
+fully bright all ze time.
+Ze people will

-Ze people will notice every time a Rolvo thunders past!”
+notice every time a Rolvo thunders past!”

 “But what about the poor

-minions – wont they be harder for drivers to see?” cried acting trolley dolly
+minions – wont they be harder for

-Bev.
-“They will just ave to jump out of the blinking road” retorted Kev.
+drivers to see?” cried acting trolley dolly Bev.
+“They will just ave to jump out of the

 “Well what about the environmental pollution, fuel cost and burnt out